Something old, something new, something borrowed, and something maroon

 The e-mails and letters spanned seven decades.
 Husbands and wives, widows and widowers, ex-spouses—all wrote to reminisce about what made their University of Chicago wedding so Chicago.
 Most started at the beginning: many couples met in a seminar or lab.
 Others detailed their courtship: Jimmy’s, the Reg, Promontory Point.
 Many cited the ceremonial venue: Bond Chapel or Rockefeller, Ida Noyes or the Quadrangle Club.

 For the Magazine’s editors, reading the missives warmed the final days of winter.
 We loved them all.
-A representative dozen appeared in print; other te rest of the Maroon romances (some accompanied by vintage wedding photos) can be found here Enjoy.—M.R.Y.
+This is the representative dozen that originally appeared in print version of the May-June/08 issue; the rest of the Maroon romances (some accompanied by vintage wedding photos) can be found here.
+Enjoy.—M.R.Y.

 We planned a simple wedding ceremony in Thorndike Hilton Chapel on the evening of our June graduation day for the convenience of parents from Nebraska and New York City who had never met before, our first date having been on Valentine’s Day.
 Newspaper publicity was certainly not imagined.
 The U of C public-relations office, somehow made aware of our plan, must have envisioned an opportunity and alerted the media.
 While we were being lined up for the procession in the basement of Rockefeller Chapel preliminary to receiving our master’s degrees we were besieged by reporters.(The only question I remember being asked was whether or not I thought men were more intelligent than women.)
 On our return to campus for summer school our friends gave us the collection of newspaper articles.
 The caption for the 6 x 7–inch photo in the Chicago Daily Sun Times was “Lose ‘Bachelor’ Status at U. of C.” It continued: “At University of Chicago ceremony where 721 win high degrees, Melba Christensen, 24, of Lynch, Neb., and Luther Gulick Jr., 25, of Bronxville, N.Y., share congratulations.
 Each gets master’s degree.
 Then pair heads for campus chapel to top off big day by exchanging marriage vows.”
 The photograph in the Chicago Tribune was taken on the east steps of Rockefeller Chapel.
 A third area paper headlined an article, “2 Get U. of C. Degree, Step Up to the Altar.” …